 Langkawi, an archipelago made up of 99 islands, is probably one of the most beautiful islands, or better one of the most beautiful archipelagos, I have been to.
 Is Langkawi worth to visit?
 I say: Yesssss, it is.

-When I was in Kuala Lumpur (more about Kuala Lumpur) I had no idea where to head next.
-I visited Langkawi based on recommendations of my cousin but hadn’t done any real research beforehand.
+I opted out for Langkawi based on recommendations of my cousin but hadn’t done any real research beforehand.
 I must say that I was overwhelmed by its beauty.
-It is not a party island, not totally overcrowded and has a lot of small, tiny, stunning islands.
+Langkawi is NOT a party island, not totally overcrowded and has a lot of small, tiny, stunning islands.
 So, not surprisingly I fell in love with the little paradise in Malaysia.

 However, though Malaysians are mostly Muslims there isn’t a strict dress code in Langkawi.
 I saw a lot of girls in bikinis (apart from the beach), as well as fully covered girls (I assume they were tourists from the Gulf Region).
 Though I never saw natives expressing their disapproval, I still recommend keeping in mind that it is an Islamic state and bikinis and extreme short hot pants offside the beach are not really appropriate.

-Depending on the season you travel and what kind of traveler you are, I would advise not to book a hotel room in advance (probably only for one night or two).
-My tip is to decide where to stay in Langkawi once you get there.
 I made the mistake to book a room in “Kuah” because I heard that it is the town center and I thought, that the town center might be a good idea.
 It turned out that the town center was not really interesting and pretty far from the beach.
 Though I booked that room for 4 nights and paid in advance I decided to leave the hotel and look for another after the second night.
-I chose a room closer to the beach.
+I chose a room closer to the beach (Patai Cenang Beach, more about the beach in the “Best beaches in Langkawi section below).
 Langkawi is a great budget destination (as many places in South East Asia) and food and accommodation can be quite cheap but Langkawi also has some luxury hotels if you want to spoil yourself.